spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v2/advanced-usage/logging-model-events.md

 ```

+## Using LogsActivity and CausesActivity on the same model

+To log activity for a model that can also cause activity, use the `HasActivity` trait.
+It provides an `activity` relationship which is identical to `LogsActivity` and an `actions` relationship for any activity caused by the model.

+For example, if you include it in the `User` model you can see all the activity on that model performed by any user by using `activity` but also all changes caused by the user on any models using `actions`.

 ## Disabling logging on demand

 You can also disable logging for a specific model at runtime.
 To do so, you can use the `disableLogging()` method: